nemothorx/timetools/README.md

+# Nemo's Timetools

-# Timetools is a collection of personal helper scripts for dealing with chronology
+This is a collection of personal helper scripts for dealing with chronology ...For people who have moved past (the pretty neat idea of) digital watches

 ## Worldtime - show times around the world.